Updated: Feb 19, 2024

 In 1949, Dr. H. Sherwood Lawrence, a researcher working on tuberculosis, found that he could transfer immunity between patients using fractionated white blood cells.
 The key ingredient was a part of the lymphocyte cell, and Lawrence called this component "transfer factor."

 These lymphokines are protein messengers thought to be released by antigen-sensitized lymphocytes.
-They play a role in macrophage activation, lymphocyte transformation (the process of precursor cells becoming B and T cells), and in cell-mediated immunity.
+They play a role in macrophage activation, lymphocyte transformation (the process of precursor cells becoming B and T cells), and cell-mediated immunity.
 Transfer factor is one of the most potent messengers and has three distinct effects on the immune system.

-Transfer factor helps the body recognize antigens.
+Transfer Factor: The long-awaited next step in immunotherapy helps the body recognize antigens.

 "The other really exciting aspect of transfer factor," says Metz, "is the time sequence."